 Cleaning your oven is one of those necessary evils.
 It’s not fun, but it has to be done.
 And if you’re like most people, you probably don’t clean your oven very often.
-But there’s no need to fear – it’s actually a lot easier than you might think.
+But there’s no need to fear – cleaning this appliance is actually a lot easier than you might think.

 In this post, we’ll walk you through the steps of how to clean an oven safely and effectively.
 So whether your oven is looking a little grimy or needs a more comprehensive deep clean, follow these tips and you’ll be good to go!

 Cleaning your oven regularly is important for a few reasons.

 First, it keeps the appliance in good working order by removing built-up grease and food particles that could interfere with the functioning of the heating elements or other parts of the oven.